andyblomfelt/thefracturesoffel/content/01 - Port Almasha/IV. Shadows and Scars.md

 ---
 ## Last Light

-The temporary crew of seven aboard the Line Six slowly broke off to settle in for the journey ahead.
-Ewan tapped Ylva on the shoulder, breaking her out of her trance suddenly with a shiver before retreating to the main deck to check out the mechanics in the engine.
+The temporary crew of seven aboard the Line Six slowly broke off to settle in for the journey.
+Ewan tapped Ylva on the shoulder, suddenly breaking her out of her trance with a shiver before retreating to the main deck to check out the mechanics in the engine.
 One by one, the group dispersed, some staying upstairs to take in the navigation and help Tryf where they could.

 Noro silently stepped towards the door at the back of the flydeck, her light steps barely touching the carpet.
 She opened the door, and was immediately hit with the chilly air of the open water.
 The wind forced the door shut as she made her way outside.

 The low wooden railing surrounding the balcony jittered slightly as she jumped up onto it, crouching and holding her knees to keep warm.
 She silently watched as Port Almasha, her home for the last few years, held on for just a moment longer in her line of sight.

 Her blue eyes reflected the tapestry of colors from ceiling tiles lit from underneath, a vibrant display of Almashan culture that she had called home the last few years.
-The Tower of the Arcanum starkly stuck out from the rest city—a jet back monolith against the subtly moonlit sky.
+The Tower of the Arcanum starkly stuck out from the rest city—a jet black monolith against the subtly moonlit sky.
 It gave off no light, but was ever present even in the darkness, reminding her of the unanswered questions back in the city:

 > What were Halur, Ziri, and Mateo up to at the Arcanum?
->
 > Who, or what, took Ewan after Halur's device was activated?
->
 > Who were the "Almáttki?"
->
 > What did Ylva (or maybe Hjordis) notice in that mural below the Arcanum?
->
 > What was Ewan looking for in that abandoned ship?

 She closed her eyes and briefly shook her head, lost so deep in her thoughts that she barely noticed the wind drying her eyes out.
 When she opened them again, the colorful glow of Port Almasha had blurred into a single, soft light outlining the coastline.
 It slowly shrank smaller and smaller, until the City that Silenced the Weave disappeared below the horizon.